 In recent years, researchers have found that physical changes in the body can also bring on mental changes.
 For example, medical illnesses such as stroke, cancer, and Parkinson's disease can increase the risk of depression for some people.

-Outside factors can have positive effects, too.
+Successful treatment of depression is a realistic goal.
+Outside factors can have positive effects on your mood, too.
 For example, reconnecting with an old friend or finally finishing that big project may help you feel better.
-Even lifestyle changes like getting regular exercise may help your mood.
+Even lifestyle changes like getting regular exercise can help.

-Remember, if you feel your symptoms may be worsening or returning, be sure to talk to your doctor right away.
-Don’t stop taking your medication without first talking with your health care professional.
+If you feel like your depression symptoms are worsening or returning, be sure to talk to your doctor right away.
+And don’t stop taking your medication without first talking with your health care professional.